adhamkhwaldeh/RadioWorldiOS/README.md

     01-Splash screen
     02-Station List
-    03-My favourite
+    03-My favorite
-    04-Settings (langauges and theme mode)
+    04-Settings (languages and theme mode)
-    05-Play the station in both forground and background 06-Comprehensive filtration for the stations (genre, tag, language and country)
+    05-Play the station in both foreground and background 06-Comprehensive filtration for the stations (genre, tag, language and country)

 ## Demo